agusgs/bike-store/README.md

 yarn test
 ```

-You can also run the tests with the "watch" flag
+You can also run jest tests in watch mode
 ```bash
 yarn test-watch
 ```